AliyunContainerService/derrick/README.md

 Requirements:
 <a href="https://www.python.org/" target="_blank">Python(Necessary and above 2.7.10 or python3.4)</a>     ,<a href="https://docs.docker.com/compose/" target="_blank">Compose(Recommend)</a>      ,<a href="https://docs.docker.com/" target="_blank">Docker(Recommend and 17.06 is better)</a>

-Linux/mac
+Linux/mac/windows

 ```
 sudo pip install -i https://pypi.python.org/simple  python-derrick
 ```
-if you find some error like: fatal error: Python.h: No such file or directory,Please install python-dev or python-devel with package manager.
+if you find some error like: fatal error: Python.h: No such file or directory,Please install python-dev or python-devel with package manager.Windows please use powershell or winshell.

-Windows

-Download <a href="http://derrick.oss-cn-beijing.aliyuncs.com/release/windows/derrick-0.0.14.zip" target="_blank">Derrick</a> zip file , unzip it and config the system path.

 ## Demo
 <a href="https://www.youtube.com/watch?v=IHq_gTvOCSs" target="_blank"><img src="http://derrick.oss-cn-beijing.aliyuncs.com/static/WX20171024-172428%402x.png" width=800px/></a>